Armanasq/The-Health-and-Medicine-OxML-competition-track/README.md

-# The-Health-and-Medicine-OxML-competition-track
 # Carcinoma Classification - OxML 2023 Cases

-# Advanced Cancer Classification Repository
+## Advanced Cancer Classification Repository
+## The-Health-and-Medicine-OxML-competition-track
 This repository contains code for a sophisticated and advanced cancer classification model.
 The model utilizes state-of-the-art deep learning architectures, including ResNet-50, EfficientNet-V2, Inception-V3, and GoogLeNet, to classify images of skin lesions into three classes: benign, malignant, and unknown.

 ## Table of Contents